CLI overview¶

 Core flags¶

---version: inspect a specific release instead of the latest project version--expected-repo: require repository evidence to match an expected GitHub or GitLab repository--format text|json: choose human-readable text or machine-readable JSON--verbose: include per-file provenance, digest, publisher, and note fields in text output--with-deps: inspect direct runtime dependencies and summarize the highest-risk dependency--with-transitive-deps: inspect direct and transitive runtime dependencies recursively--strict: apply the built-in strict policy--policy default|strict|internal-metadata: evaluate a built-in policy profile--policy-file PATH: load policy settings from a JSON file
+--version: inspect a specific release instead of the latest project version--expected-repo: require repository evidence to match an expected GitHub or GitLab repository--format text|json: choose human-readable text or machine-readable JSON--verbose: include per-file provenance, digest, publisher, and note fields in text output--cve: show only the known vulnerability records reported for the selected release--with-deps: inspect direct runtime dependencies and summarize the highest-risk dependency--with-transitive-deps: inspect direct and transitive runtime dependencies recursively--strict: apply the built-in strict policy--policy default|strict|internal-metadata: evaluate a built-in policy profile--policy-file PATH: load policy settings from a JSON filescan <filename>: read a requirements-style or TOML dependency file and run package inspection for each entry

 Policy override flags¶